menacethedenis/CI_Milestone4_Denis_Lymer/README.md

 This app is based heavily on the tutorials from the Code Institute Full Stack Frameworks With Django Module, particularly the Boutique Ado project videos.

-I also referenced Stack Overflow quite frequently when I was trying to resolve some issues but I did not use any code from here.
+I also referenced Stack Overflow quite frequently when I was trying to resolve some issues but I did not use any code from there.

 <br>
 The Code Institute tutors helped me greatly in resolving various bugs.